Skip to Content

 The secret to perfect grilled tandoori chicken is to get that barbecue as hot as you can.

-To do this you need to keep all of the BBQ vents open at all times.
-This sucks through lots of air.
+I get the temperature of my BBQ up towards 350-400°C or 650-750°F. To do this, you need to keep all of the BBQ vents open at all times because this sucks through lots of air.

-You do however need to create two cooking zones, if you put your chicken over the direct coals you will get charcoal.
+You do, however, need to create two cooking zones.
+If you put your chicken over the direct coals, you will get charcoal.

 They also make a fantastic sandwich!